 You can also ask to postpone some of your monthly dues.
 This method can act as a halt to assist you in catching up on your delays.
 This way, you’ll be able to get through your present cash-flow crisis.

 But it would help if you also were mindful of its consequences.
-Since you still have to make up for those skipped payments later, you might end up paying more in interest in the future.
+You might pay more in interest since you still have to make up for those skipped payments later.

 Long-term

 Another factor influencing your monthly dues is the term of your credit.
 The longer the duration, the smaller your payment.
-On the other hand, extending the period of your payment will result in higher interest over time.
+On the other hand, extending your payment period will result in higher interest over time.

 Alternative Payment Schedule